WildflowerSchools/poseconnect/README.md

 ## Task list

-* Turn off progress bars if multiprocessing is on but not in notebook
 * Add overall time log statement
 * Fill in help messages for each argument
 * Fill in overall help message